ChernoSlava/ChernoSlava/README.md

 - :telescope: 1 year of training in Yandex practice.
 - :seedling: 1.5 years - Experience in **Frontend and Web Development**.
-- :zap: 1 year - Experience in **Products Managment**.
+- :zap: 1 year - Experience in **Project/Products Managment**.
-- :telescope: Currently, I work as a **Technical Product Manager** in an IT Startup And I'm very very happy.
+- :telescope: Currently, I work as a **Technical Project Manager** in an IT And I'm very very happy.

 <br/>
 How to reach me: [LinkedIn](https://www.linkedin.com/in/SlavaChernogorov/)